 The Delay in Risk Based Capital for Natural Person Credit Unions

-As shown by the bank regulatory agencies and even more clearly by the corporate RBC rule, the outcomes are so complicated that the data fails to clarify any aspect of capital adequacy, that is too much or too little capital as just one example.
+As shown by the bank regulatory agencies and even more clearly by the corporate RBC rule, the outcomes are so complicated that the data fails to clarify any dimension of capital adequacy; for example does this corporate have too much or too little capital?

-It is a tool that confuses, adds burdens and ultimately locks credit unions into a legally-mandated determination of relative risk among all asset categories.
+It is a tool that confuses, adds burdens and ultimately locks credit unions into a legally-mandated assessment of relative risk among all asset categories.

-Risk based approaches are not only confusing, they also tilt the decision making to whatever the perceived regulatory safest risk of the day happens to be.
+Risk based approaches are not only confusing, they can also tilt credit union decisions to increase exposure to whatever the regulatory “safest” relative risk of the day might be.

 The simple leverage ratio has served the industry well for over one hundred years including more than 50 since deregulation.
 RBC might be useful as a tool; but it could potentially drive credit unions off a cliff if it were to be a rule.